rahma55/Breast-Cancer-Chatbot/README.md

 This is an assistant Chatbot that can help women be aware of the breast cancer, as Pink October is breast cancer awareness month.

+<h1>📁Files: </h1>  <br />
+🔸data/nlu.yml : NLU training data stores structured information about user messages.  <br />
+🔸data/stories.yml : Stories are a type of training data used to train your assistant's dialogue management model.
+Stories can be used to train models that are able to generalize to unseen conversation paths.  <br />
+🔸domain.yml : The domain defines the universe in which your assistant operates.  <br />
+🔸config.yml : training configurations for the NLU pipeline and policy ensemble

 <h1>👩‍🔧Create a new environment: </h1>  <br />